 Daiya Anderson, Origin Wines Ltd., Penticton

 Entrepreneurship is a dream come true for Daiya Anderson.
-But, this success story did not happen overnight.
-She worked hard for about 7 years before she launched her business this year.
+Her success story did not happen overnight.
+She worked hard for about 7 years before she launched her business.
 Origin Wines Ltd. is a vineyard and winery in Penticton producing small batches of handcrafted wine highlighting the unique flavors of every season.

 Q. What services has Women’s Enterprise Centre provided you and how have these services helped you?